 This order allows for civil penalties that give enforcement agents additional tools to address those violations of health orders that create serious risk of spreading the virus.

 Frequently Asked Questions

 Coronavirus is continuing to spread rapidly in Sonoma County – despite the good efforts of many of our community members.
 The hard truth is that our case rate is high, and we don’t have a lot of space for people who are really sick.
 We understand your frustration.
 We’re frustrated, too.
 We’re all experiencing the fatigue of sheltering at home, not seeing our friends and extended families, missing weddings, birthday parties, celebrations, and, sadly, even funerals.

 This isn’t the time to relax our efforts.
 Our increase in transmission rates is tied to violations of existing health orders.
 Health order violations present an immediate threat to public health and safety.
 Allowing violations to continue unchecked will result in preventable illnesses and deaths and will overwhelm our health, economic, and social systems.

-Because of our increased rate of transmission, Sonoma County was placed on California’s watch list early last month.
-This action reversed our reopening process, closing business sectors that had already opened.
-We won’t be able to restart the process until our case rate declines and we have more capacity in area hospital ICUs.
+Because of our increased rate of transmission, Sonoma County was placed on California’s watch list early in July.
+Under the state’s Blueprint for a Safer Economy, we won’t be able to further reopen until our case rate and test positivity rate declines.

 The new urgency ordinance means fines, via an administrative citation, can be levied against individuals and businesses who aren’t adhering to the rules laid out in existing local and state health orders.
 Administrative citations usually have a one-time penalty and are generally used for violations that easily stop and start, similar to a parking ticket.